 Restructures will be designed to reflect the following:

-Service levels should accommodate projected loads at no more than 80 percent of established loading guidelines.
+Service levels should accommodate projected minimum of 80 percent of the expected passenger loads per the established loading guidelines.

-When transfers are required as a result of restructures, the resulting service will be designed for convenient transfers and travel time penalties for transfers should be minimized.
+When transfers are required as a result of restructures, the resulting service will be designed for convenient transfers.
+Travel time penalties for transfers should be minimized.

 A maximum walk distance goal of 1/4 mile in corridors where service is not primarily oriented to freeway or limited-access roadways.
-Consideration for exceeding this goal may be given where the walking environment is pedestrian-supportive.
+Consideration may be given to exceeding this maximum distance where the walking environment supports pedestrians.

-Based on these considerations, Metro recommends specific restructures that have compatibility of trips, capacity on the consolidated services to meet anticipated demand and that achieve measurable savings relative to the magnitude of necessary or desired change.
+Based on these guidelines, Metro will recommend specific restructures that have compatibility of trips, have capacity on the consolidated services to meet anticipated demand, and that can achieve measurable savings relative to the magnitude of necessary or desired change.

-Following the implementation of restructures, Metro will regularly evaluate the resulting transit services and respond to on-time performance and passenger loads that exceed the performance management guidelines as part of the regular ongoing management of Metro’s transit system.
+After a service restructure, Metro will regularly evaluate the resulting transit services and respond to chronically late performance and passenger loads that exceed the performance management guidelines as part of the ongoing management of Metro’s transit system.

 Key reasons that will trigger consideration of restructures include: